Coxhoe and Quarrington Hill receive Special Commendations in Beautiful Durham Competition

 - In Coxhoe the Council have allocated one hanging basket per lamppost as an alternative to the current two baskets per lamppost, but this will be a development for the next planting season because we will have to purchase a new hanging system for the lampposts

-- We have also committed to grass cutting in both villages to 14 times a year and look out for Jeff Riddell from altogether greener who has just signed another 12 month contract to undertake all our grounds maintenance contractor doing regular work to keep our villages neat and tidy.
+- We have also committed to grass cutting in both villages to 14 times a year and look out for Jeff Riddell from altogether greener who signed another 12 month contract to undertake all our grounds maintenance contractor doing regular work to keep our villages neat and tidy.

 We would like to say thank you to all of those residents surrounding the newly acquired land who contributed their ideas about how they would like to see the land improved/used and now the new 2017/18 Council is in in place your views will be taken forward.
 We are moving forward with plans to install a footpath at St Mary’s grave yard to improve much needed access to the burial grave yard.
 We have received a number of correspondence from residents raising concerns around this.
 We are currently seeking a grant from Durham County Council to subsidise the work and will look to install a footpath in partnership with altogether greener this summer.

 Wild flower meadow planned